Charlotte Aviation Accident Attorney

 Regardless of recent improvements in airline safety measures, these horrific accidents cannot be undone, and the liable parties should be held accountable when they happen.
-Our aviation accident attorneys are well-versed in this area of personal injury law, and if you’ve been injured during a plane crash, we can help you determine if you have a case.
+The Charlotte aviation accident attorneys at Price, Petho & Associates are well-versed in this area of law, and if you or a loved one suffered injury in a plane crash, we can answer all of your questions.
+We’re here to help.

 Given how much technical expertise and mechanical equilibrium are required to maintain a commercial aircraft, it’s no surprise that there have been many accidents historically.
 However, modern technology has all but perfected the art of flight, and so the question arises: What exactly causes a plane crash?